BabylonJSGuide/Generator/content/advanced/shaders/Putting.md

 3. Write, save and import a Vertex and Fragment Shader file of type .fx into your code;
 4. Use the shaderBuilder extension of BabylonJS.

+Methods 1, 2 and 3 use [BABYLON.ShaderMaterial](/advanced/Shader_Material.html) to pass data to the shaders.

 ## BabylonJS CYOS Download

 This site allows you to write code for a Vertex Shader and a Fragment Shader and see the results on a variety of meshes.